Consultant, Private Client Department

 Chairperson of a Mental Health Tribunal

 I couldn’t thank you enough for your kindness and wisdom through what have been very challenging times.
 You were the one thing that kept me going and your support and belief that the whole process was so terribly wrong will sustain me going forward.
-Please accept this small give in thanks and I hope you write that book some day.
+Please accept this small gift in thanks and I hope you write that book some day.
 The Family Law one that is.

 “Dear John, I can’t thank you enough for looking after me so well.
 It was a lucky day when I met you – how many years ago?!
 Yours sincerely,”